Phone-GWP-group

 Selecting complementary colours can play a significant role in capturing consumer attention, ensuring your packaging is clear and easy to understand, and ultimately helping to win new customers.

-When used in conjunction with colour theory and psychology, your choice of colours can have a surprisingly large impact.
+When used in conjunction with colour theory and psychology, your choice of colours can have a surprisingly significant impact.

-If you need any assistance with the printed packaging, eCommerce boxes or transit cartons used at your business (and ensuring the colours you use are on point), then please contact a member of the GWP team.
+If you require any assistance with the printed packaging, eCommerce boxes, or transit cartons used at your business (and ensuring the colours you use are on point), then please get in touch with our team of packaging experts.

 Share this article